 Mens Sana is Latin for “Healthy Mind”.
 One of the things that I’d really like in dealing with real estate agents, some people go out and they have great success and apply the principles and some don’t.
 Why is that?
 I found that there were a few parts that were just missing.
-Things that they could just set goals better and have the right mindset to be able to go out and achieve the things that they wanted to achieve.

 I came across this program, it’s actually brought up out of Australia.
 I bought the rights to this program and brought it up here to North America.
-We covered goals, commitment.
+We cover goals, commitment.
 We talk about self-analysis.

 Why that program versus making your own?
 Did you look at some others?

 I did.
 It’s a great question too.
 When I was first looking and starting to go down this path, literally after 20 years of being in the business, not 20 years but at least eight to 10 years of being professionally coached myself.
 I had filing cabinets full of materials from the conferences I had attended.
 I could build something and put programs together, which then has to evolve.
 They have to be tried, tested, proven, edited.
 It takes many years to do that.
 When I came across this company, they’ve been around for 30 years.
 This Mens Sana Program was seven years in the making to put it together to where it is today.
 It landed really on the perfect time because here we are now in COVID time and everything changes.

 And so, that’s what it’s really taking off and is literally helped thousands and thousands of people all over the world in these uncertain times that we’re in.
 I was there.
 Tried, proven, and true.
 You know what?
 It was just a no brainer for me.
 It’s a plug and play for me to be able to bring it out.

 What are some of the signs of an unhealthy mind?
 What are some of the signs and symptoms that you see?